omni-order/tracker/README.md

-### Issue tracking and documentation for Omni Order
+## Public issue tracking for the development of Omni Order